 The New Revelation of the Peace Messiah on

-The Peaceful Solution to End the War in Ukraine &
+The Peaceful Solution to End the War in Ukraine

 III.
 The Causes of Conflicts between Russia and Ukraine

-1. The Soviet-Ukrainian War /Independent War (1917-1921)
+1. The Soviet-Ukrainian War /War of Independence (1917-1921)

-2. The Holodomor, the Terror-Famine, in Ukraine (1932-1933)
+2. The Holodomor: The Terror-Famine in Ukraine (1932-1933)

 3. The Euromaidan Revolution of Dignity in 2014